 To comply with immigration regulations, an F-1 visa holder within the United States may need to engage in an on-campus experiential component for this course.
-This component (which must be
+This component (which must be approved in advance by the instructor) can include activities such as taking an on-campus exam, participating in an on-campus lecture or lab activity, or other on-campus experience integral to the completion of this course.
+If such an on-campus activity is required, it is the student's responsibility to do the followina:

 - (1) Submit a written request to the instructor for an on-campus experiential component within one week of the start of the course. - (2) Ensure that the activity on campus takes place and the instructor documents it in writing with a notice sent to the International Advising Office.
 The UNT International Advising Office has a form available that you may use for this purpose.
 Because the decision may have serious immigration consequences, if an F-1 student is unsure about his or her need to participate in an on-campus experiential component for this course, s/he should contact the UNT International Advising Office (telephone 940-565-2195 or email international@unt.edu) to get clarification before the one-week deadline.

-University and Department Policy Statements:
+University Policy Statements